morganthrapp/Pylons-lang/README.md

 1. Printing the stack `p`.
 1. Printing the stack as a string `c` or `C` for upper case printing. `c` doesn't change the case at all.
 1. Swap the top of the stack `\`
+1. Variables with `:name(value or block)`.
+Ex: `:A1`.
+Currently these all have to be declared at the start of the program and must be constant values.